16.05.2012 - 23:10

 Download data

-The sequence and alignment data is made available through:
+The sequence, alignment and genotype data is made available through: